Heart Healthy Habits for Seniors

-Blood pressure- High blood pressure is a major risk factor for heart disease.
+Blood pressure- High blood pressure is a major risk factor for heart disease, there are many issues with high blood pressure.
 It is recommended that individuals have blood pressure checked at least annually.
 If you have high blood pressure then it is recommended you monitor it multiple times per year.
 If it is too high, you can consult your doctor and begin to take steps toward lowering it.

 Cholesterol and Triglyceride Levels- High levels of cholesterol and triglycerides indicate the fat found in the blood is at risk of clogging arteries, leading to coronary artery disease and heart attack.
 If you find your levels are higher than is recommended, consult steps to lower them- including a Mediterranean-style diet.

 Healthy BMI- As your weight increases your blood pressure will rise as well.
 Additional weight beyond a healthy body mass index (BMI) can put strain on your heart and blood vessels.
 A BMI over 30 is considered unhealthy and at risk of heart disease.
 If you find you are above 30, consult your doctor on steps you can take to lower this number.

 If you’re still smoking- now might be the time to quit!
 Smoking increases your risk of a heart attack, and can cause atherosclerosis, a condition where the arteries narrow and harden, leading to serious heart complications.
 The health benefits that occur with quitting smoking happen quickly and most people report feeling better and breathing easier within a few months.
 Nowadays there are many apps and resources available to support your journey toward quitting.